McElhenny Sheffield Capital Management LLC Sells 577 Shares of iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG)

-McElhenny Sheffield Capital Management LLC reduced its position in shares of iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG – Get Rating) by 20.7% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
-The fund owned 2,212 shares of the company’s stock after selling 577 shares during the quarter.
-McElhenny Sheffield Capital Management LLC’s holdings in iShares Core U.S. Aggregate Bond ETF were worth $213,000 as of its most recent filing with the Securities and Exchange Commission.
+McElhenny Sheffield Capital Management LLC cut its stake in shares of iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG – Get Rating) by 20.7% in the 3rd quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 2,212 shares of the company’s stock after selling 577 shares during the period.
+McElhenny Sheffield Capital Management LLC’s holdings in iShares Core U.S. Aggregate Bond ETF were worth $213,000 as of its most recent SEC filing.

 iShares Core U.S. Aggregate Bond ETF Trading Down 0.7 %